-The Book of PF is for BSD enthusiasts and network administrators at any skill level.
-With more and more services placing high demands on bandwidth, and an increasingly hostile Internet environment, you can't afford to be without PF expertise.
+OpenBSD’s stateful packet filter, PF, is the heart of the OpenBSD firewall.
+With more and more services placing high demands on bandwidth and an increasingly hostile Internet environment, no sysadmin can afford to be without PF expertise.